Blog/PUBG/🏆Tier Lists

 If your goal is RP, not just a good time, the ranking compresses:

 The big maps reward the disciplined, circle-aware play that ranked is built around — more room to rotate, more chances to choose your fights, less pure coin-flip.
-The small maps (Karakin, Haven, Paramo) are where you go to have fun and warm up your aim, not where you go to climb, because their compressed chaos turns too many games into variance.
+The small maps are where you go to have fun and warm up your aim, not where you go to climb, because their compressed chaos turns too many games into variance — and in any case the ranked pool is currently just Erangel, Miramar, Taego and Rondo at 25% each, so Karakin and Paramo aren't climbing options and Haven isn't even a Normal Match one.
 The honest move: grind on Taego or Erangel, and drop into Sanhok or Karakin when you want to remember why you like the game.
 And whatever you main, learn its drop spots cold — our best PUBG landing spots guide breaks down where to start each map.

 Quick Action Checklist

-- Drop into Sanhok or Vikendi for the mid-size tempo sweet spot — fast fun with room to play
+• Drop into Sanhok for the mid-size tempo sweet spot — fast fun with room to play

-- Use Deston and Rondo for the most novel big-map experiences (verticality, fresh terrain)
+• Use Deston, Rondo and Vikendi for the most novel big-map experiences (verticality, fresh terrain, snow)

-- Load Karakin, Haven, or Paramo for chaos and aim warmups, not for climbing
+• Load Karakin or Paramo for chaos and aim warmups, not for climbing

 Frequently Asked Questions